Roy-lab/clade-specific_gene_sets/README.md

-# Scripts for finding clade-specific gene sets
+# Scripts for finding gene sets with combinatorial patterns

-Scripts for selecting clade-specific gene sets from Arboretum result matrix
+This script finds sets of genes that change their cluster assignment across Arboretum clusters based on hierarchical clustering of the Arboretum result matrix.<br>

-Please see README.md in each directory.
+About the detailed usage, please see README in the directory.